mgcth/mysgen/README.md

 # mysgen
-simple custom static site generator
+A very simple custom static site generator for Python using Markdown and Jinja2.